Ganesh2609/BRaTS2021/README.md

 - `Processed Data/`: Directory containing the BraTS 2021 dataset.
 - `Results/`: Directory containing few images of the results obtained via the plots.
 - `requirements.txt`: List of dependencies required to run the code.
+- `Rename_data` : Rename all the folders from the original dataset and split into train and test data

 ## Dataset